Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 Prosecutors said that there is no indication Ralph and the homeowner exchanged any words with each other before the shooting unfolded and there is no footage of the encounter.

-“The man in the home opened the door, looked my nephew in the eye, and shot him in the head.
-My nephew fell to the ground, and the man shot him again.”
+He said he was waiting at the door when the man opened it and immediately shot him.
+He fell to the ground and was shot a second time, he said.

-Ben Crump and Lee Merritt, the prominent civil rights attorneys now representing the victim and his family, said that the aspiring Texas A&M University student was shot twice – once in the head and once in the arm.
+Prosecutors also said that the investigation also found no evidence to suggest Ralph was trying to enter the property.

-Following the shooting, Ralph managed to stumble away to some other homes in the neighbourhood to get help, according to his family.
+Following the shooting, Ralph managed to stumble away to some other homes in the neighbourhood to get help.

-“Unfortunately, he had to run to 3 different homes before someone finally agreed to help him after he was told to lie on the ground with his hands up,” the family said.
+“Unfortunately, he had to run to 3 different homes before someone finally agreed to help him after he was told to lie on the ground with his hands up,” the family said in a GoFundme campaign.

 Kansas City Police were called to reports of a shooting and arrived to find the teenager outside with gunshot wounds.